 In hindsight it’s possible that this book was actually meant for my mom and that I just…took it.

-Anyways, the point is that to this day Outer Space/The Universe/The Outer Limits are my favorite thing ever (proof).
+Anyways, the point is that to this day outer space, the universe, and “the outer limits” are my favorite things ever (proof).
 I think I regret not pursuing this passion more, I mean maybe I could be an astrophysicist by now!
 Palling around with Neil deGrasse Tyson and just being awesome all the time.

 It’s OK, though—when you love learning about EVERYTHING, it’s not like you can dedicate your entire life to it all.
 Not understanding this principle in the first grade, when I first learned about the Maya, the Aztecs, and the Incas, I decided that I wanted to be an archaeologist.
 That obsession lasted until I figured out that everything had already been discovered, so there’d be nothing left for me to get to do.
 (I was wrong, obvs, but I was also like four, so cut me some slack.)
 Then history became my favorite class, and I was obsessed with the history of the Taínos, the people who lived in Puerto Rico before Christopher Columbus made his appearance.
 I wanted to know absolutely everything about them.
 I had a book with all their hieroglyphs and their meanings, and I swear for a while I had them all memorized.
 I tried to find a way to make all my school projects and assignments somehow relate to the Taínos, and I usually succeeded.
 I was lucky enough to live on an island where you could still visit some of their ruins and look at their etchings and their ceremonial parks.
 Being face to face with all these things I had read about made me feel like I had a special connection with the people who once lived in this place.
 Actually, I imagined that I had lived there in a past life and that this life was me coming back home.
 I was a weird child, I guess.